bahmutov/instant-vdom-todo/README.md

 ### Firefox

 * Open 'about:config'
-* Turn on 'dom.serviceWorkers.enabled' setting
+* Set the 'dom.serviceWorkers.enabled' setting to "true"
+* Set the 'dom.serviceWorkers.interception.enabled' setting to "true"

 ### Small print